stanford-ppl/spatial-doc/docs/source/tutorial/dotproduct.rst

 will write the first product directly to the register.
 On the second iteration of this innermost reduce, it will write the current value of local_accum
 PLUS the next product.
 This means that if local_accum were declared to have an initial value of 5, reducing on top of it will start at 0, not 5.

+Also, notice the ``Sequential`` modifier on the outer reduce loop.
+This ensures that everything inside of this loop will happen sequentially and without coarse-grained pipelining.
+We will play more with this parameter in the next section, `Pipelining and Parallelization`_.

 The ``Reduce`` construct takes four pieces of information: **1)** an existing Reg or a new Reg in which to accumulate, **2)** a range and step for its counter to scan, **3)** a map function, and **4)** a reduce function.
 If a new Reg is declared inside the ``Reduce``, then the structure returns this register.
 Importantly, note that a declaration of ``val local_accum = Reg[T](0)`` does not